zeph254/Moringa-FT09-phase-3-code-challenge/README.md

 **Note**: You should draw your domain on paper or on a whiteboard _before you start coding_.
 Remember to identify a single source of truth for your data.

-## Instructions
+## Set Instructions

-To get started, run `pipenv install` while inside of this directory.
-Then run `pipenv shell` to jump into the shell.
+To get started, while inside of this directory.
+  - run `pipenv install`
+  - run `pipenv shell` to jump into the shell.
+  - run `python3 app.py` to create the database

 Build out all of the methods listed in the deliverables.
 The methods are listed in a suggested order, but you can feel free to tackle the ones you think are